stackswithans/storaj/README.md

 # Storaj
-Storaj (warehouse in latin) is a simple and lightweight server-side library for storing and querying javascript objects in memory.
+Storaj is a simple and lightweight server-side library for storing and querying javascript objects in memory.
 It can be used as lightweight database for small projects with data storage requirements.
 A store is made up of groups known as collections, collections contain objects, and can be queried to get objects that meet certain conditions.
 Some of the features include: